TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Rte/Transformations/Tsconfig/Index.rst

          allowTagsOutside

    Data type
-         commalist of strings
+         list

    Description
          *(Applies for "ts\_transform" and "css\_transform" only (function divideIntoLines))*

-         Enter tags which are allowed outsideof <P> and <DIV> sections when converted back to database.
+         Enter tags which are allowed outside of <P> and <DIV> sections when converted back to database.

          Default is "img"